 Courtesy of Americana Motor Hotel

-• Why we love it: Midcentury motel on Route 66
+Why we love it: A charming midcentury motel on Route 66 set within a Dark Sky zone

 The hotel has taken its Dark Sky location seriously by employing shielded lighting and limited bright signage and even using nonreflective paint to curb its light pollution.
-Guests can book a special “Look Up, Stargazer” package, which includes two tickets to Flagstaff’s historic Lowell Observatory, where Pluto was discovered, and a “Meet a Scientist” event.
+When guests book, there’s an option to add tickets to Flagstaff’s historic Lowell Observatory, where Pluto was discovered, and a “Meet a Scientist” event.

 andBeyond Sossusvlei Desert Lodge

-Since its founding in 1991, andBeyond has developed a proven model of impact and conservation with care of the land, wildlife, and people at its core. andBeyond Sossusvlei Desert Lodge sits on a vast private concession in the Namib Sand Sea, a coastal fog desert that’s home to the largest sub-Saharan dune field.
-The lodge borders the NamibRand Nature Reserve, Africa’s only Dark Sky reserve designated by DarkSky International.
+Since its founding in 1991, andBeyond has developed a proven model of impact and conservation with care of the land, wildlife, and people at its core. andBeyond Sossusvlei Desert Lodge sits on a vast private concession in the Namib Sand Sea, a coastal fog desert and UNESCO World Heritage site that’s home to the largest sub-Saharan dune field.
+The lodge borders the NamibRand Nature Reserve, the only Dark Sky reserve on the African continent designated by DarkSky International.
 With the nearest town close to 90 miles away, the sky here measures as one of the darkest on Earth.

 Astrostays

-Astrostays in Ladakh, India, is located near the famous Pangong Lake.
+Astrostays in Ladakh, India, is near Pangong Lake.

 Courtesy of Astrostays